 Generally in late morning, you will be picked up by passenger van with other tour participants for your ~3 hour land tour to and around the Kenai Peninsula.
 We will be stopping at famous wildlife spots along the way, most notably the Potter Marsh bird sanctuary a mile south of Anchorage, and possibly, time permitting, a drive up the hillside area for great views of Anchorage and to look for huge bull moose (protected in certain areas).
 Keep an eye out for dall sheep in the first 10 miles south of Anchorage, bald eagles along the way, bison at the Wildlife Center near Portage, moose when you drop down onto the Kenai Peninsula, and Trumpeter Swans at any of the larger lakes.

+These can be either separate daytrips or an overnight, depending on weather, safety considerations, bear activity, and pilot/charter decision.
 After breakfast, we take a quick shuttle to the Kenai airport where we load onto a floatplane or helicopter for our 45 minute flight to the bears!
-We have 3 different bear camps that we reserve our tours with, as a redundancy for you in case one is full, or weather delays or other issues deter us from using one or another.
+We have different bear camps that we reserve our tours with, as a redundancy for you in case one is full, or weather delays or other issues deter us from using one or another.
 Some have electrified fences around the cabins or quonset huts, while others are full-size permanent lodges and rooms.
-All meals are provided during your 2-day, 1-night stay here.

 We’ll immediately look for bears, accompanied by one or two highly trained guides looking out for your safety.
 We may use ATVs to transport us from one location to the next, depending on which camp we fly to.
 The bears will be fishing in saltwater and sometimes in the small streams feeding into them.
 Earlier in the summer, there will be cubs playing (see our Tips on Photographing Bears page for more info on timing and other helpful info).

-Then you’ll will get a 30-40 minute dogsled ride in the middle of a glacial bowl in the Harding Icefield.
+There is an optional 1-2 hour dogsled ride in the middle of a glacial bowl near Seward.
 It is truly an Alaskan experience to let these experienced canines take you around just like the true pioneers of the north used to do in our not-too-distant past!
 You’ll have plenty of time to photograph yourself and/or your friends from the sled behind the dogs and from outside the team watching them trot off around the mountains.

-After the dogsled ride, you’ll fly back to Seward and we will either have dinner in town before we hop in the van back to the lodge, or drive first and eat at the lodge upon arrival.
+After the flight(s), you’ll fly back to Seward and we will either have dinner in town before we hop in the van back to the lodge, or drive first and eat at the lodge upon arrival.
 We’ll stop for any wildlife sightings or shots you may want to take.